Stripe PHP Payment Integration Guide

 }

-Log all errors with context.
-When debugging payment failures, you need enough information in your logs to trace what happened without storing sensitive card data.
-The PaymentIntent ID is the key piece — if you log that alongside the error message, you can look up the full event in the Stripe Dashboard.
+Log all errors with enough context to trace failures.
+The PaymentIntent ID is the key piece — log it alongside error messages so you can look up the full event in the Stripe Dashboard.

 Idempotency and Safe Retries

-The Stripe PHP library handles retries automatically when network errors occur, but only if you pass an idempotency key on write operations that could be retried.
-Without an idempotency key, a failed network request that did not reach Stripe could be retried and create a duplicate charge.
+The Stripe PHP library handles retries automatically for network errors, but only when you pass an idempotency key on write operations.
+Without one, a failed network request that did not reach Stripe could be retried and create a duplicate charge.

 $paymentIntent = \Stripe\PaymentIntent::create(